 In New York, a funeral director must complete the death certificate and file it with the local registrar within 72 hours after the death.
 (New York Public Health Law § § 4140 and 4142.)
 The easiest way to get copies of a death certificate is to ask funeral director to order them for you at the time of the death.
 If you are the executor of the estate, you'll probably need at least ten certified copies.

 If you need to order copies of a death certificate later, go to the website of the New York State Department of Health.
-From the DOH website, you can download a mail-in order form or find a link to order death certificates online or by phone.
+From the DOH website, you can download a mail-in order form or order death certificates online or by phone.

 To order certified copies of a death certificate, you must provide an acceptable form of identification, such as a government-issued photo ID.
 Each certified copy of a New York death certificate costs $30.

 In New York, certified copies of a death certificate may be issued only to the following individuals or agencies:

 The funeral director contacts the next of kin to get personal and demographic information about the deceased person.
 The funeral director then sends the death certificate to the attending physician to certify the cause of death.
 If the death was caused by other means than natural causes, the case is referred to the coroner or medical examiner to complete the medical certification.
 (New York Public Health Law § 4142.)

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though embalming is still a fairly common procedure, it is rarely necessary, because refrigeration serves the same purpose.

 In New York, there are no state rules or regulations requiring embalming.

 A casket is often the single greatest expense incurred after a death.
 The cost of a casket can range from a simple $500 box to $20,000 or more for an elaborate design.
 Some people prefer to forgo a casket altogether.

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.